Otterdays/GAME-Voxel-Arena/documents/ARCHITECTURE.md

 *   **Temporary Settings (`tempSettings`):** All changes made in the settings UI (volume, keybinds, video options) are applied to a temporary copy of the settings (`tempSettings`) first.
 *   **Apply/Cancel:** Changes only take effect in the game and are saved to `localStorage` when the 'Apply' button is clicked.
 The 'Cancel' button discards all pending changes and reverts the UI to the last applied settings.
 *   **Confirmation Prompt:** A temporary "Settings Applied!" message is displayed after successful application.
 *   **Keybind Rebinding:** Keybinds can be rebound by clicking their respective buttons.
 A tooltip instructs the player, and the button displays "..." during the rebinding process.
 The system captures the next key or mouse click to set the new bind.
+When the settings are applied, the input system is notified to refresh the keybindings.

+## Structure and Collision System

+To prepare for a future map editor and to implement proper collision, a new structure and collision system has been added:
+*   **`src/structures.js`:** A `Structure` class defines the data representation for all world objects that can be collided with.
+This separates the object's data (position, size, type) from its visual representation.
+*   **`src/physics.js`:** A `checkCollision` function uses Axis-Aligned Bounding Box (AABB) intersection tests to detect collisions between the player and structures.
+*   **Arena Generation:** The arena files (`src/arena1.js`, `src/arena2.js`) now define an array of `Structure` objects.
+The `src/arena.js` file then uses this array to generate the visible Three.js meshes, keeping the data and rendering separate.
+## Player Collision:** The `src/player.js` file now uses the `checkCollision` function to detect and prevent movement into structures.

+## Avatar Editor

+A new avatar editor feature has been added to allow players to view their character model.
+*   **Avatar Button:** An "Avatar" button has been added to the main menu.
+*   **Avatar Menu:** Clicking the "Avatar" button opens a new menu that displays a 3D model of the player.
+*   **`src/avatar.js`:** This new file contains the logic for the avatar editor.
+It creates a separate Three.js scene to render the player model, which is then displayed in a `div` in the avatar menu.

 ## Audio System